ISAITB/docs-tdl/source/examples/index.rst

 View `test suite on GitHub <https://github.com/ISAITB/sample-test-suites/tree/master/testSuites/linkingTestCasesWithSpecificationReferences>`__ or `download test suite archive <https://github.com/ISAITB/sample-test-suites/raw/refs/heads/master/testSuites/linkingTestCasesWithSpecificationReferences/testSuite.zip>`__.

 This test suite illustrates how test cases can be displayed with **specification references**, when it is important to have direct traceability between test cases and normative requirements.
-The included tests cover **XML and JSON validation** using **built-in** and
-**remote** validators, for XML and JSON content received via **HTTP GET** requests.
+The included tests cover **XML and JSON validation** using **built-in** validators for XML and JSON content received via **HTTP GET** requests.
 The different syntaxes handled by each test case are further highlighted using **tags**.

 .. code-block:: none